-The major in Cinema and Cultural Studies leads to the Bachelor of Arts degree.
-All courses offered for the major must be passed with a letter grade of C or higher.
-Twenty-one credits for the major must be earned in courses numbered 300 or higher.
+The interdisciplinary major in Cinema and Cultural Studies leads to the Bachelor or Arts degree.
+The following courses are required and must be taken for a letter grade.
+All courses offered to satisfy major requirements must be passed with a grade of C or higher.

+Completion of the major requires 39 credits.
+Twenty-four credits for the major must be earned in courses numbered 300 or higher.